Bob Poe: Career

 Around the time he earned his MBA, Poe took a job with the professional services firm Price Waterhouse as a business consultant, and was working in Springfield, Illinois when an opportunity with the company came up to design a new accounting system for the State of Alaska.
 Poe, who was an avid mountain climber, leaped at the opportunity to move to Alaska and arrived in the state capitol of Juneau in January 1981.
 The accounting system he created, which came to be known as the Alaska Statewide Accounting System (AKSAS), is still in use in 2009.

 Democratic Governor Bill Sheffield offered Poe a position in Alaska's Office of Management and Budget in 1983, allowing him to work on creating a new budgeting system for the state.

 In 1985, Poe went on to work for Coopers & Lybrand, working on financial projects including the valuation of Eklutna River hydroelectric dam and the Snettisham hydroelectric dam.

-Democratic Governor Steve Cowper asked Poe to be the Deputy Commissioner of Transportation and Public Facilities in 1987.
-Under Poe's supervision, the Department of Transportation's was able to provide a $240 million return to the state.
-In 1988, Governor Cowper appointed Poe as the Director of International Trade.
+Democratic governor Steve Cowper asked Poe to be the deputy commissioner of transportation and public facilities in 1987.
+Under Poe's supervision, the Department of Transportation was able to provide a $240 million return to the state.
+In 1988, Governor Cowper appointed Poe as the director of international trade.
 Poe managed the state's international trade offices in Japan, Korea, and Taiwan, and was in charge of overseeing trade relations with the Russian government.

 By 1993, Poe was working for the state Senate Finance Committee, and reported to Republican state senator Drue Pearce.
 He was appointed by (at the time, Alaskan Independence Party member) Governor Wally Hickel, as Director of Administrative Services for the Alaska Department of Environment Conservation.

 Poe began working for the state again in 1997 when Governor Knowles asked him to take over as Business Development Manager of the Alaska Industrial Development and Export Authority (AIDEA).
 In 1998, Poe was asked by Governor Knowles to be the Y2K Senior Project Manager, in addition to appointing him Commissioner of Administration, a confirmed cabinet position that Poe held until he was appointed as Executive Director of AIDEA and the Alaska Energy Authority in 2000.

-Poe became the Vice President of the ASCG Inc., a subsidiary of the Arctic Slope Regional Corporation, and in 2004 he became the President and CEO of the Anchorage Economic Development Corporation (AEDC).
+Poe became the vice president of the ASCG Inc., a subsidiary of the Arctic Slope Regional Corporation, and in 2004 he became the president and CEO of the Anchorage Economic Development Corporation (AEDC).

 Poe, in his early adulthood, was a registered Democrat.
 When he was employed by Republican state senator Drue Pearce, he momentarily registered as a Republican.
 In January 2009, Poe proclaimed his intent to run as a Democratic candidate for governor.
 In the intervening periods of time, he was an undeclared voter.
 Poe characterizes himself as a fiscal conservative and as a pro-business, pro-development Democrat.